-Robert has more than 30 years of investment experience.
-Prior to joining EquityCompass, he was Chief Investment Strategist at Legg Mason Investment Counsel, and before that, the Portfolio Manager of the Growth Equity Strategy at Legg Mason Capital Management for 14 years where he managed \$7 billion in assets.
-Robert received "Honorable Mention" recognition in Morningstar's Domestic-Stock Fund Manager of the Year in 2007 while with Legg Mason.\
+Robert has more than 40 years of investment experience.
+Prior to joining EquityCompass, for 14 years he was the Senior Portfolio Manager of the Growth Equity Strategy at Legg Mason Capital Management led by Bill Miller who was the portfolio manager of the Legg Mason Value Trust.
+Robert received "Honorable

+Mention" recognition in Morningstar's Domestic-Stock Fund Manager of the Year in 2007 while with Legg Mason.§

-Robert is the author of ten investment books including The New York Times Best Seller, The Warren Buffett Way, widely considered to be the definitive book on the investment approach and strategies of Warren Buffett.
-The book has sold over one million copies worldwide and is translated into 17 foreign languages.
-In addition, Robert wrote, Investing: The Last Liberal Art, a multidiscipline examination of investing and decision making.
-His latest book, published in 2021, is Warren Buffett: Inside the Ultimate Money Mind.
+Robert is the author of seven investment books including The New York Times Best Seller, The Warren Buffett Way, widely considered the definitive book on investment approach and strategies of Warren Buffett.
+The book, now a Wiley Investment Classics, has sold over one million copies worldwide and is translated into 18 foreign languages.
+In addition, Robert wrote The Warren Buffett Portfolio: Mastering the Power of the Focus Investment Strategy, the first book to examine concentrated, low-turnover portfolio management.
+Robert also wrote Investing: The Last Liberal Art, a multi-discipline examination of investing and decision making.

 Robert earned his Bachelor's and Master's of Arts degrees from Villanova University.
 He is a Chartered Financial Analyst, a member of the CFA Institute, and the CFA Society of Philadelphia.
-Robert is also a member of the Global Interdependence Center.

-Timothy M. McCann

-Senior Portfolio Manager
+Timothy M. McCann Senior Portfolio Manager